-Sam Woodhouse co-founded San Diego REPertory Theatre with D.W.
-Jacobs in 1976, and has since served as its producing and artistic director.
-He has worked as a director, producer and actor on more than 150 REP productions.
-Mr. Woodhouse has performed as an actor on the REP stages in the title role of King Lear, Proof, Hamlet, K2, Beyond Therapy, as Elvis in Are You Lonesome Tonight? and with the San Diego Symphony Orchestra in the title role of Stravinsky’s L’Histoire du Soldat.
-His most recent directorial work with the REP includes: The Threepenny Opera, Water & Power, The Clean House, Sweet 15 (Quinceañera), Romance, Restless Spirits, The Goat or Who is Sylvia?, Women Who Steal, Proof, Nuevo California, The Merchant of Venice, The Beauty Queen of Leenane, Culture Clash’s 15th Anniversary Anthology, and the world premiere of the Doors musical Celebration of the Lizard.
+Co-founded San Diego REP with D.W.
+Jacobs in 1976, and has since worked as a director, producer or actor on more than 280 productions.
+As an actor, he has performed on The REP stages in The Seafarer, in the title role of King Lear, Proof, Hamletand with the San Diego Symphony Orchestra in the title role of Stravinsky’s L’Histoire du Soldat.
+His recent directorial work with The REP includes: Fun Home, Beachtown, Hand to God, EVITA, Manifest Destinitis, The Oldest Boy, Violet, Oedipus El Rey, HONKY, El Henry (with La Jolla Playhouse) Venus in Fur, In the Heights, Federal Jazz Project and In the Next Room or the vibrator play.
+In 2011 he directed American Night: The Ballad of Juan José for the Denver Center Theatre Company.
 In 2003, he was awarded the Patté Shiley Award for Lifetime Achievement by KPBS and the prestigious Alonzo Award by the Downtown San Diego Partnership.
-Mr. Woodhouse is the founder of the REP’s Calafia Initiative, a multi-disciplinary artistic initiative that brings together unlikely partners to create new works that speak to the future of our bi-national region.
-In January 2006, he and Jacobs were honored with the Craig Noel Award by the San Diego Theatre Critics Circle for 30 years of artistic dedication to downtown and diversity.
+In, 2006, he and Jacobs were honored with the Craig Noel Award by the San Diego Theatre Critics Circle for 30 years of artistic dedication to downtown and diversity.

-Former REP Board of Trustees member and theatre devotee Larry Alldredge joined the REP staff in January 2008 as Managing Director.
-Larry retired as Vice President of Technology at QUALCOMM where he led a business and engineering team to develop satellite communication systems.
-He and his wife Dawn have travelled extensively while enjoying Larry’s retirement.
+Former REP Board of Trustees member and theatre devotee Larry Alldredge joined The REP staff in January 2008 as managing director.
+Larry retired as vice president of technology at Qualcomm where he led a business and engineering team to develop satellite communication systems.
+He and his wife Dawn have traveled extensively while enjoying Larry’s retirement.
 Now Larry is excited about having a “real job” again for a while.
-Larry’s love of theatre began with Community Theatre of Terre Haute, Indiana where he worked both on and offstage.
+Larry’s love of theatre began with Community Theatre of Terre Haute, Indiana, where he worked both on- and offstage.